“Inside every child is a rainbow waiting to shine.”

 Our curriculum develops effective learning characteristics:

-We use various resources to support the curriculum, including Development Matters, the EYFS Framework, Pathways to Write, White Rose Maths, Mastering the Curriculum, RWI, Come and See, Tapestry, and Kapow.
+We use various resources to support the curriculum, including Development Matters, the EYFS Framework, Pathways to Write, White Rose Maths, Mastering the Curriculum, Read Write Inc Phonics, To Know You More Clearly (the Religious Education Directory), Tapestry, and Kapow Curriculum schemes.

 High-quality teaching and learning are achieved through team planning centered around children’s individual needs and interests.
 Our staff are experts in phonics and create enthusiasm for reading and a love of books.
 Parents are involved in their child’s learning through workshops, information leaflets, and reading sessions.